 Throughout the rebuilding process, Tyndall has remained operationally ready and continues to project unrivaled combat airpower for our nation.
-The 325th Fighter Wing trains and prepares F-22 Raptor pilots for assignment to combat Air Force units and supports multiple tenant organizations.
+The 325th Fighter Wing is transitioning into a combat-coded F-35A Lighting II and supports multiple tenant organizations.
 Our Airmen remain ready for worldwide deployment in support of combat operations.

 Our national leadership has supported and encouraged the redevelopment of Tyndall into the “Installation of the Future” to include resilient construction designed to withstand the impacts of inclement weather.
 New facilities at Tyndall will be optimized to reduce maintenance costs, increase safety/security, and maximize functionality to enable efficient and effective mission execution.
 The Installation of the Future represents an evolution toward a more resilient, ready and lethal Air Force.
 Team Tyndall is creating a stronger, more efficient and innovative 21st Century base to serve as the new standard for DOD installations.